robinboncoeur/ArtAndAGI/docs/coven/2Proced.md

 First things first, Celeste had to remove poor Charlie's - I mean, Amy's now - foreskin.
 This was done under sterile conditions.
 Celeste got right down, slicing through the delicate flesh with delicate finesse.

-Next up was inverting the penis to create a makeshift vagina.
+Next up was inverting the penis to create a neo-vagina.
 Celeste cut along the underside of Amy's former member, carefully separating skin from flesh until she had a nice little tube to work with.
 She then stitched it back onto itself, creating a new opening where once there was none.

 Celeste wanted to make sure her handiwork looked - and felt - as authentic as possible, so she proceeded to create a makeshift clitoris from the head of Amy's penis, complete with a little hood made from the remnants of his foreskin.
 Finally, because Celeste is nothing if not thorough, she went ahead and crafted some nice, plump labia minora using skin grafts taken from Amy's inner thighs.
 She stitched them into place, creating a lovely little set of lips for her new creation to wear proudly.

 Throughout this entire ordeal, Celeste barely broke a sweat.
 Sure, there was plenty of blood, and yes, Amy might have woken up screaming if he hadn't been unconscious the whole time, but that didn't seem to bother Celeste one bit.
 In fact, I'd go as far as saying she seemed to enjoy herself, cooing and humming little tunes as she snipped and stitched away.